Episode 330

 I would have to say Kevin.
 Why would you say Kevin?
 From what she was telling me before that he has put hands on her.

 But before investigators had a chance to find Kevin, he contacted them and voluntarily came to the police station for an interview.
-How did you win it?
+How did you link her?

-i think the first time we hung out was like a week and a half ago what'd you guys do just drove around were you guys hanging out as friends or just as friends
+i think the first time we hung out was like a week and a half ago what did you guys do just drove around were you guys hanging out as friends or just your friends

 were you eventually looking into engaging in a relationship with her